TobyBladen/square/README.md

 ### 4. How can you speed up the loading of an Angular web-application?

 First, try and diagnose what the bottleneck is.
-It is just assets like image files that are loading slowly?
+Is it just assets like image files that are loading slowly?
 Or is the problem bundle size?
-Or all your users are in a country that's geographically far away?
+Or are all your users in a country that is geographically far away?
 Depending on the source of the issue, you could consider some of the following:

 -   Eliminate any [CommonJS dependencies](https://web.dev/articles/commonjs-larger-bundles)
--   Use a reputable Content Delivery Network (CDN) like [CloudFront](https://aws.amazon.com/cloudfront/) to cache assets geographically closer to your users.
+-   Use a reputable Content Delivery Network (CDN) like [CloudFront](https://aws.amazon.com/cloudfront/) to cache assets geographically closer to your users
 -   Check you are using [lazy-loading](https://angular.io/guide/standalone-components#lazy-loading-a-standalone-component) wherever possible
 -   Check your compiled JS and CSS code is minified
 -   Compress assets like image files to be a smaller size